top of page

 There is also a building opposite the main square of Uayma, which is hard to miss.
 The Casona Santo Domingo de Guzmán is blue in color and its design reflects many of the church's motifs.

-A long journey just for Uyama is probably not worth it, but if you visit Valladolid (14km east of Uayma) or Chichén Itzá (40km west of Uyama), you can combine it with a visit to Uayma.
+From my perspective, a long journey just for Uyama is probably not worth it, but if you visit Valladolid (14km east of Uayma) or Chichén Itzá (40km west of Uyama), you can combine it with a visit to Uayma.

 In particular, there is a direct road connection from Valladolid and it is only 15 minutes away.
 In colonial times Uayma was a major stop on the so-called El Camino Real (in English: The Royal Road) between Mérida and Valladolid.